kubic71/mff/2022-ls/dependable_systems/srs.md

 ## Overview
 The Robot's software is written using ROS framework and shall be running on a Kuboki Linux PC.

-THe robot has the following sensors:
+The robot has the following sensors:
 - Gyroscope
 - Cliff sensors: left, center, right
 - Wheel drop sensors: left, right